chrimerss/allenslib/docs/hydrology/classicalHydrology.md

 __A high resolution coupled hydrologic–hydraulic model (HiResFlood-UCI) for flash flood modeling__

 UCI group developed the coupling framework of SAC-based hydrologic model and BreZo-based hydraulic model.
 The advantage of coupling these two can improve the streamflow prediction, and also provide the flood depth and velocity which is crucial to categorize the flood.

+__Montanari, M., Hostache, R., Matgen, P., Schumann, G., Pfister, L., & Hoffmann, L. (2009).
+Calibration and sequential updating of a coupled hydrologic-hydraulic model using remote sensing-derived water stages.
+Hydrology and Earth System Sciences, 13(3), 367-380.__

+In this paper, the authors coupled a parsimonious hydrologic model (3 parameters) with a 1-D hydrodynamic model.
+The focus of this study is to envision the calibrating schemes by (1) all-in-one calibration and (2) sequential calibration.
+Not only stream gauge data are used for calibration, the SAR derived extent as well in order to perceive the accuracy of generating flood inundation maps.